josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 That's fair.
 We've all messed up.
 Most of us have taken prod down at one point or another.
 But I don't think that's a very good reason to blast out suboptimal code, for a couple of reasons:

-1. Nobody treats human code with such indifference.
+1. _Nobody treats human code with such indifference_.
 I've never once, in over a decade of writing code, had anyone express such low expectations of me, or treat my mistakes with such blasé detachment (no matter how fast I made them).
 So this is an obvious double standard.<footnote>Very similar to how companies will not tolerate a human support agent lying to customers in the slightest, but will happily ignore an LLM chatbot that does the same thing.</footnote>

-2. **Mistakes are how humans learn**.
+2. _Mistakes are how humans learn_.
 When something goes wrong because of us, there's a benefit; we discovered something about our codebase that made us wiser.
 We gained resilience.
 We leveled up.
 We probably helped other people learn along with us, too.

 <CalloutPlusQuote>